 A major obstacle to addressing underserved needs in the community is an overall lack of funding for these services.
-The County's CDBG and HOME programs support sub-recipients' missions to address underserved needs in the community.
+The County's CDBG programs supports subrecipients' missions to address underserved needs in the community.
 These programs all work to address the three priority needs of the County, which are: 1) Expand & Improve Public Facilities, 2) Reduce Slum & Blight in Residential Areas and 3) Public Services & Quality of Life Improvements.
 The County will continue to support these projects to address obstacles meeting underserved needs.
+County residents also face challenges with affordable housing.
+The County's HOME program works to address this issue and increase the affordable housing stock.